MrKindness235/holbertonschool-printf/README.md

 Not working completely.
 Fortunately enough, most of it works as intended.

 ~INTENDED OUTCOME:
-Tasked by Holberton School Uruguay's tutelage, we were tasked to create a working clone of the C function "printf()".
+Under Holberton School Uruguay's tutelage, we were tasked to create a working clone of the C function "printf()".
 Just a bit cut from the original functonalities and outputs (Does not print floats).

 ~REDACTER'S NOTES: